idobrusin/RocLang/README.md

 ## Usage
 ### Create a Roc project in Eclipse
+  1. Create a new project in your Eclipse Workspace (File->New->Java Project or File->New->Project).
+  2. Create a .roc file
+  3. Create a src-gen folder, this will be used as the output for the compiler and should be registered in the RobotController as the folder to watch.

 Important note: When using the plugin, Eclipse asks if the project should be converted to a Xtext project.
 Press Yes, otherwise the code generation will not work properly.

 ##### Options